X16Community/x16-docs/X16 Reference - 11 -  Working with CMDR-DOS.md

 ### VLOAD

 Read binary data into VERA.
-VLOAD requires the 2-byte address header.
-The third byte in the file is the first byte loaded at <start_address>.
+VLOAD skips the 2-byte address header and starts reading at the third byte of the file.

 `VLOAD "filename",8,<bank>,<start_address>`